zsteinkamp/m4l-Knobbler4/README.md

    - Select "OSC" in the left-side menu
    - Click "Browse" under Connection 1
    - You should see your computer's hostname followed by "Knobbler4"
+     - If your computer's hostname does not appear, see [Troubleshooting](TROUBLESHOOTING.md).
    - Select that item, then select the IPv4 address in the sub-menu (e.g. 10.1.1.1:2346)
      ![Connection Selection](images/touchosc-connect-1.png)
    - Set the "Receive Port" to 2347.
 This is the port that TouchOSC on the iPad listens on.